Mum's visit & Cotswold trip

 The first few days that mum was here sam still had to work so we did a few things that he wouldn't be very interested in.
 So it was off to the shops on the first day!
 We went into Oxford Street (i had been waiting for someone to shop with) and we visited Harrods which i think mum really enjoyed and i got to have a proper look around.

 In the evening we walked past Big Ben and the Houses of Parliament all lit up to go on the 'London Eye' ferris wheel - lovely at night.
-We then went home where sam had a drink ready for us :) The next day we went to Portobello Rd markets and Kensington Palace which i had not seen yet and it was certainly worth a look.
+We then went home where sam had a drink ready for us :)

 While sam was doing his "joy ride" in the previous blog, us girls went and saw 'Wicked' the musical which was great!
 It was mum, Tor and I and we all really enjoyed it.
 We then walked up past Buckingham Palace (only open to public at a certain time of the year) to meet the boys in town for dinner, so it was another great day.